-EYFS Statutory Framework Music Related Objectives • Sing a range of well-known nursery rhymes and songs• Perform songs, rhymes, poems and stories with others, and - when appropriate - try to move in time with music EYFS Music Curriculum Key content knowledge Listen and Respond Knowledge • Pupils will know a range of nursery rhymes off by heart.• Pupils will know the stories of some of the nursery rhymes.
-Skills • Pupils will be able to learn that music can touch your feelings.• Pupils will be able to enjoy moving to music by dancing, marching, being animals or Pop stars.
-Explore and Create (Musical Activities) Knowledge • Pupils will know that we can move with the pulse of the music.• Pupils will know that the words of songs can tell stories and paint pictures.
-Skills Pupils will be able to: • Activity A Games Track Find the pulse by copying a character in a nursery rhyme, imagining a similar character or object & finding different ways to keep the pulse.• Activity B Copycat Rhythm Copy basic rhythm patterns of single words, building to short phrases from the song/s.• Activity C High and Low Explore high and low using voices and sounds of characters in the songs.
-Listen to high-pitched and low-pitched sounds on a glockenspiel.• Activity D Create Your Own Sounds Invent a pattern using one pitched note, keep the pulse throughout with a single note and begin to create simple 2-note patterns to accompany the song.• Extension Activity Adding a 2-note melody to the rhythm of the words.
+EYFS Statutory Framework Music Related Objectives Sing a range of well-known nursery rhymes and songsPerform songs, rhymes, poems and stories with others, and - when appropriate - try to move in time with music EYFS Music Curriculum What knowledge children will have at the end of each unit- these will also be used for assessment Listen and Respond Knowledge Pupils will know a range of nursery rhymes off by heart.Pupils will know the stories of some of the nursery rhymes.
+Skills Pupils will be able to learn that music can touch your feelings.Pupils will be able to enjoy moving to music by dancing, marching, being animals or Pop stars.
+Explore and Create (Musical Activities) Knowledge Pupils will know that we can move with the pulse of the music.Pupils will know that the words of songs can tell stories and paint pictures.
+Skills Pupils will be able to: Activity A Games Track Find the pulse by copying a character in a nursery rhyme, imagining a similar character or object and finding different ways to keep the pulse.Activity B Copycat Rhythm Copy basic rhythm patterns of single words, building to short phrases from the song/s.Activity C High and Low Explore high and low using voices and sounds of characters in the songs.
+Listen to high-pitched and low-pitched sounds on a glockenspiel.Activity D Create Your Own Sounds Invent a pattern using one pitched note, keep the pulse throughout with a single note and begin to create simple 2-note patterns to accompany the song.Extension Activity Adding a 2-note melody to the rhythm of the words.
 Playing with two pitched notes to invent musical patterns.
-Singing Knowledge • Pupils will know how to sing or rap nursery rhymes and simple songs from memory.• Pupils will know songs have sections. • Pupils will be able to sing along with a pre-recorded song and add actions.• Pupils will be able to sing along with the backing track.
+Singing Knowledge Pupils will know how to sing or rap nursery rhymes and simple songs from memory.
+Pupils will be able to sing along with a pre-recorded song and add actions.Pupils will be able to sing along with the backing track.